ryantd42/NY-Legislative-Git/2023/S8799B-2023/bill.md

   ___________

- Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+ Introduced  by  Sen. SANDERS -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation -- reported favorably from said committee, ordered to  first  report,  amended  on first  report,  ordered  to  a  second  report  and ordered reprinted, retaining its place in the order of second report

  AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "Port Authority Police Officer William
   J. Leahy Memorial Bridge"